cmateu/PyMGC3/README.rst

 **LATEST FEATURES:**

-March 2017 - New utility code combine_mgc3_maps.py, combines two pcms using pole counts from different methods.
-Usefull, e.g. to combine GC3 + nGC3 when only some stars have proper motion data.
+March 2017 - New utility code combine_mgc3_maps.py combines two pcms using pole counts from different methods.
+Useful, e.g., to combine GC3 + nGC3 when only some stars have proper motion data.

 Feb 2017 - Standard deviation of background counts now computed locally in annulus around each pixel.
 New option -npixann added to set annulus radius.
 Option npixmin added to control minimum number of pixels required for valid detections.